Shopify Bot Protection: How to Block Bots + Best Apps (2026)

-According to NRF, the Thanksgiving-Cyber Monday 2025 period drew 202.9 million shoppers – a new record.
+Shopify bot protection refers to methods and tools used to detect and block automated bots that create fake traffic, fraudulent orders, or spam activity on your store.
+According to NRF, the Thanksgiving-Cyber Monday 2025 period in the US drew 202.9 million shoppers.
 This shows that no matter the occasion, major holidays always attract huge traffic, but they also bring risks: bot traffic, auto-checkout inventory hoarding, scraping, and card testing.
 That’s why implementing Shopify bot protection is essential to keep data clean and protect checkout and email.
-In fact, security is now a top priority across all major ecommerce platforms dealing with holiday traffic surges.
-This guide walks you through quick, safe steps to block bots now and how to measure so you don’t over-block.

-1. What Are Shopify Bot Attacks?
+What Are Shopify Bot Attacks?

 A Shopify bot attack is an automated activity that acts like real shoppers: fast and at a huge scale.
 These scripts, not people, hit your storefront and APIs at high speed to scrape product data, reserve inventory, or trigger fake checkouts.
 They rotate IPs, spoof devices, and loop add-to-cart/checkout in milliseconds to gain an unfair advantage; a single script can mimic thousands of visitors in minutes across product, cart, and checkout pages.
 In practice, bots target merchants for profit (resale/arbitrage, card testing, coupon abuse) and competitive leverage (price/content scraping, data pollution), with spikes around peak events like BFCM.
 That’s why layered Shopify bot protection (such as combining event-based controls, form challenges, rate limits, and monitoring) is critical for merchants.